 \section{Introduction}

-The Vehicular Ad Hoc Network (henceforth VANET) is an emerging type of Mobile Ad Hoc Network (MANET) that aims at providing vehicular safety applications, optimized vehicular traffic routing and real-time applications for drivers and passengers, such as mobile infotainment~\cite{al2013comprehensive}.
-Vehicles act as mobile nodes\footnote{We use terms vehicles, nodes and cars interchangeably.} that can send message to other vehicles and to roadside units (RSUs), which are fixed infrastructures along the roads that may provide vehicle connectivity in sparse or low density areas.
+The Vehicular Ad Hoc Network (henceforth VANET) is an emerging type of Mobile Ad Hoc Network (MANET) that aims at providing vehicular safety applications, optimized vehicular traffic routing, and real-time applications for drivers and passengers, such as mobile infotainment~\cite{al2013comprehensive}.
+Vehicles act as mobile nodes\footnote{We use the terms vehicles, nodes and cars interchangeably.} that can send message to other vehicles and to roadside units (RSUs), which are fixed infrastructures along the roads that may provide vehicle connectivity in sparse or low density areas.
 The communication between vehicles is called V2V (Vehicle-to-Vehicle), while the communication between vehicle and RSU is called V2I (Vehicle-to-Infrastructure).

-In VANET, vehicles communicate by means of North American Dedicated Short-Range Communication (DSRC) standard, that employs the IEEE 802.11p~\cite{80211p} standard for wireless communication.
+In VANET, vehicles communicate by means of the North American Dedicated Short-Range Communication (DSRC) standard, that employs the IEEE 802.11p~\cite{80211p} standard for wireless communication.
 Moreover, vehicles may send two types of messages: periodic (or beacon), and event-driven messages.
-The former allows a vehicle to announce its current position, speed, and direction to neighbors - allowing other vehicles to perceive and predict the kinematics of the vehicle -, while the latter may inform sporadic events, such as road hazardous warnings (on-road obstacles, icy surfaces, weather conditions, to name a few).
+The former allows a vehicle to announce its current position, speed, and direction to neighbors allowing other vehicles to perceive and predict the kinematics of the vehicleWThe latter may inform sporadic events, such as road hazardous warnings (on-road obstacles, icy surfaces, weather conditions, to name a few).

 The concepts behind VANET are bringing new challenges to a diverse of network research areas, including security~\cite{gillani2013survey}.
-Security has been considered a critical concern due to VANET's open wireless nature, since there is no authentication and association procedures in 802.11p~\cite{li2011feasibility}.
-Thus, VANET requires fundamental security aspects in the application layer, such as vehicles' message authentication and non-repudiation.
+Security has been considered a critical concern due to VANET's open wireless nature since there are no authentication and association procedures in 802.11p~\cite{li2011feasibility}.
+Thus, VANET requires fundamental security aspects in the application layer such as the vehicles' message authentication and non-repudiation.
 In this context, there have been a lot of new authentication approaches~\cite{riley2011survey} for VANET, which basically may include the two common cryptography key models, such as symmetric and/or asymmetric keys~\cite{keys-distro1, keys-distro2-thesis, keys-distro8}, as well as the group~\cite{authentication-group1} and identity-based~\cite{authentication-id-based1} signature schemes.

-However, authentication and non-repudiation require a one-to-one correspondence between vehicle and identity (here represented as cryptography keys), which may allow a malicious entity to build a vehicle routing profile.
-This may potentially compromise users' privacy and lead to several users safety problems, such as kidnapping and undesirable tracking for mobile advertisement~\cite{mix-zone-vanets}.
+However authentication and non-repudiation require a one-to-one correspondence between vehicle and identity (here represented as cryptography keys), which may allow a malicious entity to build a vehicle routing profile.
+This may potentially compromise users' privacy and lead to several user safety problems such as kidnapping, and undesirable tracking for mobile advertisement~\cite{mix-zone-vanets}.

 In order to secure users' location privacy, there are essentially three types of identity distribution: \textit{i)} all vehicles share the same identity (same key); \textit{ii)} each vehicle keeps multiple identities and certain groups of vehicles share a set of identities; and \textit{iii)} each vehicle stores multiple identities (also called multiple \textit{pseudonyms}), without sharing any identity, which are unique to each vehicle.
 Through a simple and secure, yet powerful mathematical and logical analysis, researchers identified that the more suitable identity assignment was the last one~\cite{haas2010impact}, which leads to a reasonable users' privacy and fast, yet secure revocation of cryptography keys.

 Initially proposed by Raya et. al.\cite{keys-distro1}, there have been many other multiple-pseudonym-based approaches for securing location privacy in VANET~\cite{keys-distro2-thesis, keys-distro8, calandriello2007efficient, sun2010efficient}.
 Furthermore, many researchers adopt the concept of Mix Zones~\cite{mix-zone} to prevent malicious entities from linking different vehicle's pseudonyms~\cite{lu2012pseudonym, mix-zone-vanets, buttyan2007effectiveness, caravan, buttyan2009slow, mix-zone-motion}.
-In this case, the main goal is to spatially and temporally build group of vehicles in order to allow them to change their pseudonyms without compromising users privacy.
+In this case, the main goal is to spatially and temporally build groups of vehicles in order to allow them to change their pseudonyms without compromising users’ privacy.